 A technology problem waiting to be solved

 Privacy has evolved and changed in modern society, and will continue to do so, while technology is usually playing catch-up with what society deems correct.
-This is similar to how sealed envelopes were invented decades after the US authorities enshrined the right to private communications in law.
+Remember how sealed envelopes were invented decades after the US authorities enshrined the right to private communications in law?

 The pendulum of privacy swings both ways for products.
 Depending on your viewpoint, it can be a flaw or a feature, and there’s usually a product on both sides.
 Twitter lets the whole world see your messages, while WhatsApp promises to let you speak in private unsearchable groups.
 Instagram shows the whole world your photos forever, where Snapchat lets you share them temporarily.

 Users are increasingly making judgements on which side of the line products fall on.
 The majority are comfortable trading personal information to use products, but could easily turn against this as a standard practice.
 The more information gathered and the more personal the nature of it, the higher the stakes.